When Does The CCPA Take Effect?

 A simple oversight could end up costing you a pretty penny in fines and court fees should you be found in violation of the CCPA.
 Depending on the type of violation—unintentional or intentional—businesses found to be violating any part of the California Consumer Privacy Act can face fines.

 A civil penalty of up to $2,500 can be made for each violation of the CCPA.
-That maximum fee jumps quite a bit if the violation was found to be intentional.
+That maximum fee would jump quite a bit if the violation were found to be intentional.
 In that case, businesses will face up to a $7500 fine per violation.

-In addition to the civil penalties above, a consumer can bring forth a civil action that could cost businesses $100 to $750, or actual damages, per incident should your company be in violation of the CCPA.
+In addition to the civil penalties above, a consumer can bring forth a civil action that could cost businesses $100 to $750, or actual damages, per incident should your company violate the CCPA.

-Paying civil penalty and civil action costs adds up quickly given each is collected on a per-incident basis.
+Paying civil penalty and civil action costs add up quickly, given each are collected on a per-incident basis.
 That’s why it pays to get your site compliant before the CCPA takes effect.

 Work With A Reputable Web Design Agency

 If your website still isn’t CCPA compliant, it’s time to call in the professionals.
 If you need a hand bringing your website into CCPA compliance, contact one of our experts—we are here to help.